ricardogrm02/FastFoodDB/README.md

 3. In the terminal enter: **git clone {link}.**

 ## Setting Up The Program
-Before starting the program, the node_modules folder must be deleted to and reinstalled.
+Before starting the program, the node_modules folder must be deleted and reinstalled.
 The node_modules folder can be deleted either through your preferred IDE or file system GUI.
 After successfuly deleting the node_modules folder, reinstall them by following the steps below.
 1. Open up a terminal window.